tnt305/kalapa_challenge_2023/README.md

 `pip install -r requirements.txt`

 ### Download embedding model me5 from Huggingface and convert to onnx
+You can test it with other mutilingual model
 `git clone https://huggingface.co/intfloat/multilingual-e5-small`
 `python convert_onnx.py`